ronak-n-desai/ronak-n-desai.github.io/research/_posts/2022-05-18-shape_functions.md

 \end{equation}
 $$

-Here, the total area under the curve is 1, which is something that needs to be enforce of all shape functions in order to ensure that we are preserving the same number of particles.
+Here, the total area under the curve is 1, which is something that needs to be enforced of all shape functions in order to ensure that we are preserving the same number of particles.
 Previously, I mentioned that it would be a good idea to have a shape function gives a higher weighting to points closer to the location of the macroparticle.
 The most simple way to implement this would be a **Triangle**, which we could define mathematically as

 $$
 \begin{equation}